Protecting public officials and workers

-During the COVID-19 pandemic emergency, anyone who intentionally coughs, sneezes or spits at a public official or worker, or threatens to do so, may be given an on the spot fine of $1,334.
-They can also face criminal charges or 6 months imprisonment.
+During the COVID-19 pandemic, anyone who intentionally spits, coughs or sneezes at a public official or worker, or threatens to do so, may be given an on the spot fine of $1,378.
+They may also face criminal charges or 6 months imprisonment.

-If a public official or other worker is exposed to COVID-19, it can mean that the person is no longer able to provide a critical service while the person is being tested or is required to undergo a period of isolation.
-It could also spark further outbreaks, leading to serious illness and deaths in the community.
+If a public official or other worker is exposed to COVID-19 as a result, it can mean that the person is no longer able to provide a critical service while the person is being tested or is required to undergo a period of isolation.

 Public officials or workers include anyone at work or travelling to and from work during the COVID-19 pandemic.
 This includes, but is not limited to: